 |Men 70-74||$170||Women Single Speed||$170|

 By registering for the entire series, you will start at the same time each week and have the same riders in front of you and behind you.
 This is a terrific way to see how your fitness is progressing.

 Race Twice: If you want to ride the course twice (two bibs, two start times, two categories) pay only $40 more ($210).

-Purchasing fewer than seven races: Racers will be able to purchase a minimum of four races (or the number of races remaining in the series) after the first race of the series.
+Purchasing fewer than seven races: Racers will be able to purchase a minimum of four races (or the number of races remaining in the series) starting about a week before the start of the series.
 Example: after week one when there are six races remaining in the series, you may purchase four, five or six races.
 After week five when there are only two races left, you may purchase the two remaining races.
 Purchasing multiple races provides you with a set start time and bib number for all your races.

-Cost per individual race is $10.00 for the under 19 age categories and $35.00 for all other categories.
+Cost per individual race is $10.00 for the under nineteen age categories and $35.00 for all other categories.

 Note that USAC Rule 1H4(c) allows riders to enter one-day time trial events in their category or a higher category at their discretion.